 4) Are all of the classes taught from a Christian world-view?

 Yes, all of our classes are Christ-centered and taught in accordance with the Bible.
 Even when using a secular text, the students are taught that truth is absolute and comes from the Bible; it is not relativistic.
 Truth can only be understood by living a life submitting to the lordship of Jesus Christ, who said in John 14:6, “I am the way, the truth, and the life.
 No one comes to the Father except through Me.”

 5) Are there opportunities for the whole family to be part of the NSCA community?

 Absolutely!
-We love having our NSCA parents around helping out with classes (labs, hands-on activities, lunch/recess helpers, field day, parties, other special lunches etc.).
+We love having our NSCA parents around helping out with classes (labs, hands-on activities, lunch/recess helpers, field day, parties, other special lunches, etc.).
 Parents can be as involved as they want to be, and we love getting to know moms and dads, grandmas and grandpas and siblings!
 Often, it is our parents who make our events extra special.
 They lead the way with Field Day and holiday parties.
-Middle School and High School parents love getting to know the kids, teachers and other parents at Fall + Winter Student Social Surge (a camp experience), and we make sure everyone feels welcomed and part of community.
+Middle School and High School parents love getting to know the kids, teachers and other parents at Fall + Winter Student Social Surge (a camp experience), and we aim to make sure everyone feels welcomed and part of community.